Upgrading a melamine filing cabinet

 • Colorantic granular mango hand and brush cleaner

 • Blue paper towels for multiple uses (Shop Towels)

 • T-shirt type cloths

 • A bottle of water spray

 • Remove drawers and handles.

-• Remove the casters from the file cabinet and replace them with small wooden legs, these were homemade.
+• After that remove the casters from the file cabinet and replace them with small wooden legs.
+The ones I choose were homemade.

-• Spray the Cleaner and Varnish remover evenly on the furniture and drawers, spread it well on all surfaces using a paper towel, leave it to act for 30 minutes.
+• Then spray the Cleaner and Varnish remover evenly on the furniture and drawers.
+Make sure to spread it well on all surfaces using a paper towel.
+Leave it to act for 30 minutes.

-• Rinse and wipe down very well to remove all residue.
+• Now rinse and wipe down very well to remove all residue.

 • Apply the primer coat using the foam roller and observe the recommended drying time.